Simple ways to build creativity in your classroom

 Writing Growth Wall by @heyy_mrscarter

 As a class, students wrote our 4 levelled examples adding and sharing ideas to create ownership of this resources wall.
-I can’t wait to see how this wall grows and changes throughout the year!
-I’m so proud of all the effort of our year 4s in creating this as a tool for learning – Mrs Carter
+I can’t wait to see how this wall grows and changes throughout the year.
+I’m so proud of all the effort of our year 4s in creating this as a tool for learning!

 Seven Steps teaches students how to think more creatively in order to write original texts that engage the audience.
 Thinking creatively – or being ‘in the Alpha zone’ – is actually a different brain state to logical, analytical thought (Beta).

-• Decrease the level of visual stimuli by dimming the light and lowering blinds.
+• decreasing the level of visual stimuli (e.g. dim the lights and lower the blinds)

-• Create a quiet, enclosed space, just like Jolimont Primary School have done with their Alpha Zone tent!
+• creating a quiet, enclosed space, just like Jolimont Primary School have done with their Alpha Zone tent!

 'Sssh alpha zone'!
 An awesome alpha tent from Jolimont Primary